LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/BotConnectors/GettingStarted.md

 2. Provision connector in the Bot Connector Management dashboard

-Outlined below will be step 1.

-The result of this is fed into the "Bot Configuration" outlined in each product specific guide.

 ### Set Up Bot User in LiveEngage

 1. Add a new user in LiveEngage, choose "Bot" for “User type”.
 If “User type” is not available, contact your LivePerson account manager to enable the feature.